eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 !!! warning

-    Check if null values of non mandatory fields are expected.
+    Check if null values of non mandatory fields are expected if you are using the DataPlatform APIs with a custom client.

 ### cmemc

+No migrations are required going from cmemc 23.3.x to 24.1.x.